Version 0 - Release 0

 Test Control System (TCS) is a debugging tool modeled after the original DBC product written by Dave Cole.
 As a mainframe software developer once I discovered DBC many years back I quit using TSO TEST.
 DBC was far more powerful and user friendly than TEST.
 DBC evolved into the XDC product line still marketed by Dave Cole.

 As I was developing code for FSI I was constantly frustrated by using TSO TEST to debug my code.
 As a result I began to think I needed to develop a DBC-like debugger for MVS 3.8.
 One day I was having lunch with a couple of friends still in the software business and the subject of XDC came up as we were talking.
 As we discussed XDC I stated that I thought I would write a simple version for MVS 3.8 to make my own life easier.
 I then began to design how a debugger would operate and then began to develop code.
-This is the result.
+The result was my initial version of TCS which existed as a "Proof Of Concept".
+This allowed me to learn how a debugger for MVS 3.8 could be written.
+At the time my plans were to do a complete rewrite.
+The rewrite was started and then forgotten for a few years.
+In the fall of 2008 I decided to once again start working on the rewrite.

 First, let me say that TCS is not based on any DBC code but it does operate much like the way I remember DBC operating.
 Dave Cole is still the King of Debuggers and a great man.